 Where to Learn Home Improvement Skills

 Your home is an investment and knowing how to properly maintain it makes good financial sense.
-By learning how to do your own home improvements, you can save money on repairs and upgrades.
+By learning easy home repair, you can save money on home maintenance repairs and upgrades.
 You also have more control over your home projects and will be better prepared to hire professionals for the jobs that are outside of your experience.
 But where do you learn home improvement skills?

 Take a class at your local hardware store

-Local hardware stores often offer classes and clinics designed to teach you how to handle common repairs and home projects.
+Local hardware stores such as Home Depot often offer classes and clinics designed to teach you how to handle common repairs and home projects.
 You can learn how to repair a faucet or toilet, paint like a pro, install tile, change a light fixture and much more.
 Hardware stores may offer fun classes for kids as well.

 Buy (or borrow) DIY books

 If you prefer to be self-taught, it’s easy to find home improvement books geared toward any skill level.
-To save money, check to see if your local library has the books you need to help you tackle a home project or repair.
+To save money, check to see if your local library has the books you need to help you take your first step and tackle a home project or repair.

 Use online tutorials